 Defined Contribution Component

 The defined contribution component of the Hybrid Retirement Plan provides the Hybrid 401(a) Cash Match Plan.
-Members contribute a mandatory 1 percent of their creditable compensation each month to their 401(a) plan account.
-Employers also contribute a mandatory 1 percent as well as matching contributions on any voluntary contributions a member makes, which are deposited to this account.
+Members contribute a mandatory 1% of their creditable compensation each month to their 401(a) plan account.
+Employers also contribute a mandatory 1% as well as matching contributions on any voluntary contributions a member makes, which are deposited to this account.
 Members invest these contributions through their hybrid 401(a) plan.†

 †Some provisions related to the voluntary contributions and associated employer match may differ for school division employees who have elected to use an employer-sponsored hybrid 403(b).
 For additional information, contact your human resource office.VRS